nonconorg/raffle.noncon.org/src/pages/terms.md

 This document is a draft and an rfc.

-We are very sorry for the possibly misleading wording in the mintbase nft token description, unfortunately, human error is an unintended sideeffect of too many things to do and not enought time.
+We are very sorry for the possibly misleading wording in the mintbase nft token description, unfortunately, human error is an unintended sideeffect of too many things to do and not enough time.

-3 of our team sat together, and all of us were part of the communication finalizing creation of the nfts.
+3 of our team sat together,
+and all of us were part of the communication finalizing the creation of the nfts.

-None of us thought about immutability.
+All of us knew about immutabilty.
+None of us thought of it.

 ### Tokens